-Working on your CV can be hard, but here are some CV-writing tips to make it easier.
+Working on your CV can be hard, but we have some CV writing tips to make it easier

 With a high number of CVs received for most job listings, you can't afford to submit a sloppy CV, as silly mistakes can seriously dampen your chances of success.